ramit21/machine-learning-python/algorithms/Logistic Regression/README.md

 Linear regression gives an equation which is of the form Y = mX + C, means equation with degree 1.

-However, logistic regression gives an equation which is of the form Y = eX + e-X
+However, logistic regression gives an equation which is of the form Y = e^X + e^-X

 4. **Coefficient interpretation**